apache/druid/docs/querying/groupbyquery.md

   -->

-These types of Apache Druid (incubating) queries take a groupBy query object and return an array of JSON objects where each object represents a grouping asked for by the query.
+These types of Apache Druid queries take a groupBy query object and return an array of JSON objects where each object represents a grouping asked for by the query.

 > Note: If you are doing aggregations with time as your only grouping, or an ordered groupBy over a single dimension,